SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Technical Approach

-We design a {\it multi-occur temporal path} that is suitable for more general cases, using the cluster temporal location histogram introduced in Section~\ref{sec:cluster}.
-We first set a global threshold $\theta$, and for each cluster, we only select the bins from temporal location histogram with counts (normalized to the total counts across all the bins) larger than $\theta$.
-Then we merge the selected bins from all the clusters and sort them based on the temporal location associated with each bin.
+We design a {\it multi-occur temporal path} estimation algorithm that is applicable to both simple and complex cases, using the {\it cluster temporal location histogram} introduced in Section~\ref{sec:cluster}.
+For each cluster, we select the bins from temporal location histogram with counts (normalized to the total counts across all the bins) larger than a certain value.
+Then we concatenate the selected bins from all the clusters and order them into a time sequence based on the temporal location of each bin, which is calculated as $T_i = \sum{t_{x_{mn}^i}} / N_i$, where $t_{x_{mn}^i}$ is the relvant timestamp of frame $x_{mn}^i$ that fall into bin $i$, and $N_i$ is the total number of frames in bin $i$.
 The order of bins with their corresponding cluster labels forms our temporal path.
-Our multi-occur temporal path has the following advantages: (1) it is able to capture the multi-time occurrence for each cluster as well as the bi-direction transition among different clusters, because more than one bins from each cluster can be selected; (2) by adjusting the global threshold, it can control the length of the generated temporal path.
+Our multi-occur temporal path is able to capture the multi-time occurrence for each cluster as well as the bi-direction transition among different clusters, because more than one bins from each cluster can be selected.